Humans of WestcoastSCI: Amy

 “If you don’t seek out a change then change isn’t going to happen.”

 After months of seeing an RMT (Registered Massage Therapist) every 2-3 weeks, Amy was plateauing in her rehabilitation.
 “It wasn’t increasing my strength, it wasn’t changing my ability to do things that I could do at work.”
-Mentioning her ailment to her friend Cindy, wife of Chapmann (one of our Kinesiologists and Directors), she was referred to our clinic.
+Mentioning her ailment to her friend Cindy, wife of Chapmann (one of previous our Kinesiologist and Director), she was referred to our clinic.
 Months of deliberating later, Amy had been planning a backpacking trip to India for the summer and was unsure if she was going to be able to do it.
 “At some point, something has to click, and for me, it was realizing that I couldn’t do a lot of things that I wanted to do.”